* Original Article *

 Deceptive Marketing Legal Advice For PR Firms

-- Make sure you have “adequate disclosures” in and on all of your marketing materials.
+- Make sure “adequate disclosures”punctuate all of your marketing materials.

 - Disclose all material connections not made evident via the ad itself.

-- Make sure you have back-up proof for any claims made in any marketing or pitch material.
+- Make sure you have back-up proof for any scientific or performance claims.

 - Public relations companies should remind clients to include the appropriate disclosures on everything – including risk information for regulated industries.

 If you are a public relations firm dealing with an online marketing investigation or legal issue, contact Kelly / Warner Law, today.
-We maintain a dedicated Internet law practice that has helped countless firms navigate unfamiliar legal waters – and we’re champion sailors.
+We maintain a dedicated Internet law practice and, like skilled yachtsmen, we’ve helped countless firms navigate unfamiliar legal waters.

-- Purposefully spreading negative gossip about your competitor in order to gain an advantage;
+- Purposefully spreading negative gossip about your competitor to gain an advantage;

-- Posting fake negative reviews of competitors on Internet review websites;
+- Posting fake and negative reviews of competitors on Internet review websites;

-- Using a competitor’s logo in some way that tricks the consumer;
+- Using a competitor’s logo in a way that tricks consumers;

 - Stealing unauthorized data from an employer or competitor;